 Killer Clown Halloween Face Paint Tutorial

 Bear in mind that you're free to adapt and change parts wherever you like to fit your taste and needs.
 I originally got this idea from a YouTube face paint tutorial and adapted a lot of it myself.
-The video is at the further down this article.
+You can watch the video further down in this article.

 You will need: